National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     load_packages <- function () {
       # Load all fxs within these packages
       # library(magrittr) # If R <4.1
+      # library(ggplot2) # Uncomment if you use graphs to peek in this workbook.
       # Throw an error if one of these packages are missing
       requireNamespace("arrow")
       requireNamespace("dplyr")